 Much like all eSIMs, Orange is easy to load and start using.
 Once loaded, it activates once you are connected to a cell tower in Europe.

-What makes Orange different is a Europe eSIM with a phone number.
+What makes Orange different is it is a Europe eSIM with phone number.
 You get a French telephone number with your eSIM.
 This includes unlimited calls within Europe and 30 mins outside of Europe with the Holiday Zen eSIM plan or 120 mins with the Holiday Europe eSIM plan.

 Talk and Text